 One of my favorite views is from the upstairs back window, this tree has paid me back liberally for those efforts, faithfully putting on a show to reward for that small kindness.

-The view from the top of the hill facing north, again, looking toward Canada, our road down into the peaceful valley where Foxglove Farm is situated.
+The view from the top of the hill facing north, again, looking toward Canada, our road down into the peaceful valley where our farm is situated.